Christmas Traditions (Weihnachten) in Portland

 Written by Eleanor Lake

-Our church had Christmas programs with memorized "pieces".
-Only we walked to church in those days.
+Our church had Christmas programs with memorized "pieces."
+We walked to church in those days.
 The majority of our church members lived only a few blocks away.
-It wasn't until the late 1940s when WWII was over and more cars available for transportation that the city walking lessened, even for a few blocks.
+It wasn't until the late 1940s, after WWII, that cars were available for transportation and city walking lessened.
+Many old people died, and their daughters learned to drive.
 There was a surge in Sunday School growth as more children were born.
-A lot of the old people died and their daughters learned to drive.

-Our church had Christmas programs with memorized "pieces".
-Only we walked to church in those days.
+Our church had Christmas programs with memorized "pieces."
+We walked to church in those days.
 The majority of our church members lived only a few blocks away.
-It wasn't until the late 1940s when WWII was over and more cars available for transportation that the city walking lessened, even for a few blocks.
+It wasn't until the late 1940s, after WWII, that cars were available for transportation and city walking lessened.
+Many old people died, and their daughters learned to drive.
 There was a surge in Sunday School growth as more children were born.
-A lot of the old people died and their daughters learned to drive.

-After Christmas Eve church service, we all gathered at a family member's home.
+After the Christmas Eve church service, we all gathered at a family member's home.
 Gifts were exchanged.
-When the family had increased, they changed to drawing names for gifts.
+When the family size had increased, they changed to drawing names for gifts.
 A favorite recipe potluck meal was always included.

-After Christmas Eve church service, we all gathered at a family member's home.
+After the Christmas Eve church service, we all gathered at a family member's home.
 Gifts were exchanged.
-When the family had increased, they changed to drawing names for gifts.
+When the family size had increased, they changed to drawing names for gifts.
 A favorite recipe potluck meal was always included.

 Source

 Story written by Eleanor Lake and published on this website with her permission.
+Edited for clarity.

 More Christmas Stories